michaelkeeling/saturn2016-containers-workshop/questions.md

 * What new risks and trade-offs are introduced by adopting containers?
 * What development practices and team organization are assumed when using container-based allocation patterns?
 * What is the connection with DevOps?
-Ho much DevOps maturity is required?
+How much DevOps maturity is required?
 Suggested?
 Optional?
 * What is the connection to cloud allocation and deployment patterns?